Welcome to my personal website. I am Lee Pullen, a public servant for the County of Marin.

 In Santa Clara, I oversaw a department of 220 people and a $40 million budget.
 I led community-wide planning and policy development, sponsored state public guardian legislation aimed at elder abuse protections, and collaborated with various non-profits, municipalities, and healthcare organizations to build long-term services and supports.
 In addition, I advised the Board of Supervisors and County Executive on operational, policy and budget matters.

 After 4 years, I felt the need to go back where my career began.
 In 2013, I was welcomed back to Marin County as the Director of the Area Agency of Aging (AAA) and Adult Social Services.

-It’s been exciting to be back for over 5 years now and working with a strong network of volunteers and members that serve on the Commission of Aging.
+It’s been exciting to be back for over seven years now and working with a strong network of volunteers and members that serve on the Commission of Aging.
 Marin County is known for its supportive Board and dedicated staff, committed residents, and professional partnerships.
 The position has allowed me to continue the practices fundamental operations of an agency, of organizational management, and community organizing and policy development to support residents to have long, healthy lives.